Wild Wisdom Hoh

 Lori Ferry' - Guide

-Lori is a Shamanic Reiki Master Teacher and a Traditional Reiki Master, Reiki Crystal Practitioner who has studied Core Shamanism.
+is a Shamanic Reiki Master Teacher and initiated in cross-cultural core Shamanism.
 She carries a deep understanding and reverence for the Earth and nature, as well as indigenous based healing approaches.
-She facilitates Mindfulness Based Meditation workshops for the University of Washington Programs and addiction recovery 2-year programs She studied abroad working on her BA in Early Childhood Psychological Development.
-And received her doctorate level in Cross Cultural Relations in Social Sciences at She is a registered yoga teacher with a mindful & restorative approach and a Registered Yoga Continuing Education Provider.
-As a member of the Guatemala Trip Sacred Travel Team, she assists Lis Traphagen and supports OMEC’s Maya Women Weavers project.
+She facilitates Mindfulness Based Meditation workshops for the University of Washington Programs and addiction recovery 2-year programs She received her doctorate level in Cross Cultural Relations in Social Sciences in Dec 2020.
+She is a registered yoga teacher with a mindful & restorative approach and a Registered Yoga Continuing Education Provider.
+As a member of the Guatemala Trip Sacred Travel Team, she assists OMEC’s Maya Women Weavers project.
 She hosts OMEC HEARTH Circles in Milton WA and is the director of OMEC's Pillar Point Project, facilitated in association with CoastSavers.org

 He loves to play, cook, to help people and to hold a healing space for others.
 A charismatic volunteer auctioneer who has raised funds for various charity organizations, he plays in Chef John Howie’s annual ‘The Kick Hunger Challenge Celebrity Poker Event’.
 Vic finds great joy in nature.
 He is an OMEC Committee member and in addition to supporting wild Wisdom Hoh Retreats, Vic is the Assisting Manager with Lori Ferry' working with the OMEC Pillar Point Coastal Clean Up in association with CoastSavers.org